James-KAY1/Challenge_20_BlockChain_Coin_Creation/README.md

 # Challenge_21_BlockChain_Coin_Creation
-The objective of this challenge is to develop a monetary system for a Mars colony utilziing Blockchain technology.
-So I have created a new cryptocurrency called KaseiCoin that will be utilzied for this new monetary system.
+The objective of this challenge is to develop a monetary system for a Mars colony utilizing Blockchain technology.
+So I have created a new cryptocurrency called KaseiCoin that will be utilizied for this new monetary system.

 ---